naixard/naixard.github.io/_pages/about.md

 ## Welcome to my website!

-I’m Adrian, currently a Senior Engineer at DNV Japan.
+I’m Adrian, currently a Senior Engineer at DNV Japan and graduate student at the University of Tokyo.
 I am highly interested in numerical analysis and computer graphics.
 <br/><br/>
 ## Some things about me:
 - 💻 Some numerical software I'm proficient at: Sesam, Bladed, OrcaFlex, OpenFAST, Aqwa, Inventor